2020PB/police-brutality/reports/Oregon.md

 ### Police assault and arrest motorcylce driver | September 28th

-Police knock a motorist driving through an intersection off their motorcycle and arrest them.
+A motorist is seen driving through the intersection of North Denver and North Lombard.
+Police knock the motorist off their motorcycle and arrest them.
 The driver did not appear to be affiliated with protests.

 tags: arrest, bystander, tackle

 id: or-portland-382

-geolocation:
+geolocation: 45.577154,-122.6868429

 **Links**